— Live updates —

-Upon a nominal rendezvous, the spacecraft will maneuver itself to just 10 meters below the Destiny laboratory where the 17.7-meter Canadarm2 will be used to grab the vehicle and move it to the Earth-facing port of the Harmony module.
+Once at the outpost, the cargo spacecraft will maneuver itself to just 10 meters below the Destiny laboratory.
+Then the 17.6-meter Canadarm2 will be used to grab the vehicle and move it to the Earth-facing port of the Harmony module.

-There it will remain attached for at least two months.
-During that time, the lithium-ion batteries in the Kounotori's unpressurized section will be removed and installed by astronauts on the outpost's integrated truss assembly, replacing the older nickel-hydrogen batteries.
+There it will remain attached for about two months.
+During that time, the lithium-ion batteries in the Kounotori's unpressurized section will be removed and installed by astronauts on the outpost's 110-meter integrated truss structure, replacing older nickel-hydrogen batteries.